-It appears Parscale took a half-billion-dollar bullet for Kushner and company.
+It appears Parscale took a near-billion-dollar bullet for Kushner and company.

 Business Insider reported in late December that Kushner “approved the creation of a campaign shell company that secretly paid the president’s family members and spent almost half of the campaign’s $1.26 billion war chest.”
 The Insider called the operation a “campaign within a campaign,” lifted from Mitt Romney’s playbook.

 A month after Kushner promoted Parscale to campaign manager in February 2018, Trump’s team members met with attorneys at the Jones Day law firm.
 Among these lawyers were a few who crewed Romney’s 2008 and 2012 presidential campaigns, a source told the Insider.
 They pitched an idea to Parscale based on a pass-through company, American Rambler, used by Romney to purchase campaign TV ads.
 “One month later, Kushner signed off on a plan to have Trump’s family and campaign staff run the shell company.”
 As usual, Kushner attempted to create layers between himself and events.

 On April 18, 2018, that company, American Made Media Consultants LLC, was formally incorporated in Delaware.
 Though Parscale has been consistently connected to the company in media reports, Kushner was reportedly the real hand behind the operation.

 Crossing the Delaware